cornerstonejs/cornerstone3D/packages/docs/docs/getting-started/scope.md

 Proper image loaders should be registered **TO** the cornerstone3D using `imageLoader.registerImageLoader` and `volumeLoader.registerVolumeLoader`.
 Examples of such image loaders are `wadors` loader using `cornerstoneWADOImageLoader` for DICOM P10 instances over `dicomweb` and `wadouri` for the DICOM P10 instances over HTTP.
-With `Cornerstone3D`, we are releasing our first `volumeLoader`, `streaming-image-volume-loader`, that will be able to stream images of a volume one by one.

 In addition, `Cornerstone3D` has a metadata registration mechanism that allows metadata parsers to be registered **TO** the `Cornerstone3D` using `metaData.addProvider`.